ArthaTi/Elemi/readme.md

 ## New syntax

-As of 1.4.0, Elemi comes with two different flavors: the new one (`elemi.generator`), and the old one (`elemi.element`).
+As of 1.4.0, Elemi comes with two different flavors: the new one (`elemi.generator`), and the old one (`elemi.html` and `elemi.xml`).
 Using the new syntax, HTML is output directly to a range or a string, making it more lightweight and faster.
 Additionally, it allows for control flow alongside content.

 ```d
 import elemi;